Bart Ransomware: How SSL Inspection Stops the New Attack

 According to Proofpoint, the Bart payload is delivered over HTTPS when a target clicks on a malicious attachment in an email.
 Threat actors are able to evade detection from perimeter security controls by encrypting the email and accompanying attachments.

 For public email services (e.g., Gmail, Yahoo, etc.), this is achieved through SSL-based encryption.
 For enterprise-grade email clients (e.g., Microsoft Outlook), the attachments are often encrypted with the S/MIME-based standard.
-Proper SSL decryption and inspection can properly monitor these specific attack vectors and allow perimeter security tools to take necessary actions.
+Proper SSL (Secure Sockets Layer) decryption and SSL inspection can properly monitor these specific attack vectors and allow perimeter security tools to take necessary actions.

 If the phishing attempt is sent to a public email domain, the malicious attachment will likely evade detection by hiding behind SSL encryption.